Quick Links to Dance Instructor Bios

 After moving back to Colorado in 2010, Julia is excited to be back with the Miller’s family that instilled her love and passion for dance, as she hopes to do for her own students.

-Since the age of three, Donovan Helma has been dancing under the direction of his mother’s dance studio in Denver, CO.
-He currently continues his education in New York City.
-When he is not taking class or performing, Donovan teaches for numerous studios and national conventions across the United States.
-Some recent performances include General Motors, Charles Schwab, Holland’s International Shipping Yard grand opening and a performance on a Monday Night Football halftime show with the Big Bad Voodoo Daddy.
-He has recently performed for Montreal’s Danse Encore International Festival in a production by Tap’d Out.
-In 2004, 2006, and 2009 Donovan toured the United States, Europe and South Africa as a lead tap dancer in Tap Dogs.
-Currently, Donovan is touring with the new Greorgy Hines tribute show, Thank You Gregory.
-Donovan looks forward to continuing his dancing career and inspiring audiences and students nationwide.
+Since the age of three, Donovan Helma has been dancing under the direction of his family operated dance studio in Aurora, CO.
+He currently continues his education through multiple dance conventions and tap festivals throughout the year.
+Donovan teaches and choreographs for multiple competitive studios in the Denver metro area and across the United States.
+He has performed on a Monday Night Football halftime show with the Big Bad Voodoo Daddy and for Montreal’s Danse Encore International Festival in a production by Tap’d Out.
+Donovan has taken the stage with modern tap legends such as Jason Samuels Smith and Dormeshia Sumbry-Edwards in a Greorgy Hines tribute show, Thank You Gregory.
+He is honored to have toured the United States, Europe and South Africa for 7 years as a lead tap dancer in Tap Dogs.
+He looks forward to continuing his dancing career and inspiring audiences and students nationwide.

 Sabrina Miller-Helma began her life-long love for dance at age three when she began her dance training at her parent’s dance studio.
 Her technical dance training includes ballet, tap, jazz, lyrical and ballroom dancing.
 Her extensive training includes instruction from dance greats such as Tommie Walsh, Gus Giordano, Danny Hoctor, Roni Mahler, and Al Gilbert.
 While training, she discovered her enthusiasm for teaching at the age of 14.
 She continued her dance training at Colorado Ballet and Ballet Now throughout college and began perfecting her teaching skills.
 She has hosted master classes and received master instruction from Lane Alexander, Henry LeTang, Cory Finn, Gregg Russell, Mike Minery, Germaine Salsberg, Jason Samuel Smith, The Tap Dogs and Savion Glover.